Stock market today: Wall Street opens higher after a colder reading on inflation - ExBulletin

 THIS IS A BREAKING NEWS UPDATE.
 The hotspots previous story follows below.

-Wall Street edged higher early Tuesday after new data showed U.S. consumer prices cooled last month, although some underlying price pressures remained elevated.
+Wall Street rose slightly early Tuesday after new data showed that consumer prices in the United States have cooled last month, although some underlying price pressures remained elevated.

 S&P 500 futures rose 0.4% before the bell on Tuesday, while the Dow Jones Industrial Average rose 0.2%.
 Oil prices rebounded after falling 3% on Monday.